fruition/.github/profile/README.md

 A typical entry point to work together is through our help desk program where we can refine your digital growth, or fix, and secure your digital properties.

 ### Accolades
-We're a WordPress VIP, we have a team member on the Drupal security team, and we build cool new technologies supported by AI.
+We're a WordPress VIP partner, we have a team member on the Drupal security team, and we build cool new technologies supported by AI.

 ### More about Fruition